Beats (2019 American film): Plot

 In Chicago, single mother Carla Monroe has cooked dinner and sends her daughter, Kari, out to find her brother, August.
 The siblings become victims of a shooting and Kari dies.
-Eighteen months later, August suffers from PTSD and anxiety attacks due to the incident and spends most of his time in his room.
+Eighteen months later, August has PTSD and anxiety attacks due to the incident and spends most of his time in his room.
 Carla goes to work every day and is overprotective of August.
 August pines for the girl of his dreams Niyah and watches from his window as his best friend Laz sell drugs.

 School principal Vanessa, tells her staff that she is going to cut personnel if attendance does not improve.
 She hires her soon-to-be ex-husband, Romelo, as the school security guard and tasks him with trying to get August, who has not been to school for months, to return to class.
 Unaware of August's issues, Romelo scares him when he enters his bedroom after hearing August working on a piece of music.
 Romelo secretly befriends August and sees the boy as his ticket back to the hip-hop music scene and a way to keep his wife.
 The two begin to work on music together.

 Romelo tells August he needs to find a reason to write music.
 August reflects on his feelings towards Niyah, but is torn as his friend Laz likes her too.
 August writes a song for Niyah and gives it to her to listen to.
 Romelo sets up a date and makes contact with his old music producer friends.
 Queen Cabrini sings the song at a street party and people react positively.
 Carla comes home from work to find August missing.
 She calls the police and Romelo is arrested.

 August destroys all the music equipment in his room and runs away.
 August blames himself for his sister's death and feels that he is a burden on his mother.
 Romelo explains to August that he is just a boy and not everything is his fault.
 He confesses to August that he was using him too.
 The pair decide to do things differently and August starts back at school, being welcomed by Principal Vanessa and his new girlfriend Niyah.